Find A New Easter Tradition: 10 Ways To Celebrate Easter From Around The World

 Have you ever wondered how other people celebrate Easter around the world?
 It’s not all chocolate eggs, Easter bonnets and bunnies!
-From water fights and Easter witches to egg hill-rolling and gigantic omelettes, there is a diverse range of fun Easter traditions around the world!
+From water fights and Easter witches to egg hill-rolling, gigantic omelettes and kite flying there is a diverse range of fun Easter tradition around the world!

 If you’re looking for fun new ways to celebrate Easter with your children this year, read on to discover ten Easter traditions from around the world.
-We’ll explore where each tradition comes from and give suggestions on how you could bring a touch of international flair to your own family Easter celebrations at home.
+We’ll explore where each Easter tradition comes from, along with easy ways to try them at home with your children – why not bring a touch of international flair to family Easter celebrations this year!

 10 Easter traditions from around the world: